Beginner’s Guide to Router Bits

 Cove Router Bits

 Cove router bits create an inverse profile of the single rounding-over bit.
-Cove bits make a concave quarter-circle shape.
-Typically these bits are used for decorative purposes such as stools and tables.
-It can be used with the round-over bit to make adjoining edges for a rule joint, a joint between two hinged surfaces, like a folding leaf table.
+Moreover, they also make a concave quarter-circle shape.
+Typically, these bits are used for decorative purposes such as stools and tables.
+It can be utilized with the round-over bit to make adjoining edges for a rule joint, a joint between two hinged surfaces, like a folding leaf table.

 Suggestion: Freud 1/2-inch Cove bit with 1/2-inch Shank